TK-Problem/Task-for-Quantitative-Analyst/README.md

     │   ├── bank-full.csv     # all available bank data
     │   └── bank-names.txt    # information about data
-    └── requirements.txt      # list of required Python packages to run code
+    └── requirements.txt      # list of required Python packages to run code └── summary.pdf           # list of main observations from this project